$400 should buy me the kind of sensation people wait all their lives for. The Eleven doesn’t do that.

 If all I wanted was to be filled up, perhaps I’d be dying of joy over the Eleven.
 But I require G-spot stimulation.
 A lot of it.
 I expected it from the Eleven, and it failed me almost every time.
 At its very best, the Eleven is just a larger version of the Pure Wand.
 At its worst (which, unfortunately, is often), it is a pricey piece of stainless steel that feels nothing more than heavy.

-$300 should buy me the kind of sensation that people wait all their lives for.
-It doesn’t do that.
-It may be shiny and big and heavy and come with a black leather purse with a freakin’ handle on it that I can tote around like a complete badass… but it does not feel like $300.
+$400 should buy me the kind of sensation people wait all their lives for.
+The Eleven doesn’t do that.
+It may be shiny and big and heavy and come with a black leather purse with a freakin’ handle on it that I can tote around like a complete badass… but it does not feel like $400.

 So what is the Eleven for?
 I suppose to say you’ve conquered it.
 It’s not every day I get the chance to insert 2″ of stainless steel into my vagina.
 I’m glad to own the Eleven, but it’s a frustrating toy that looks far more amazing than it actually feels.